 Day two: with biking muscles sore, Marketa and I came up with this leapfrogging scheme: I would drive to Huddart Park, leave the car there and attempt to run trails to Wunderlich Park.
 She would take off from home and pound pavement (her preferred way to move in space) to Huddart.
 There, she picks the car and drives to Wunderlich, to check if I would appear there in some reasonable time or if the rescue squads would already be combing the woods.
 On paper, it looked like it would take us similar amounts of time.

 The run from Huddart Park to Wunderlich is a part of the annual Woodside trail run organized by Pacific Coast Trail Runs, but of course, these tough guys run it there and back as part of their 35 and 50K courses.
 This run is basically a really nice uphill climb through redwoods on Crystal Springs trail, thean along the Skyline on Skyline Trail, through more redwoods, crossing Kings Mountain Road and following the ridge to Wunderlich.
 From there, it is 5 miles, all downhill.
 Looking at the map, estimated 13-14 miles.
 This is more than I have ever run since the 2010 Kauai Half, but with couple of recent runs around 10-11 miles, I thought this would be doable for me, especially with the easy downhill at the end.
 In that, I could not have been more wrong.
 I enjoyed the first uphill part, really loved the remote and solitary feel of the Skyline trail (despite couple of low energy / morale points), but suffered mightily on the downhill (I forgot legs are not wheels!!!).
 I have never experienced this much pain on a bike, I cursed myself for this idiotic idea for the whole 5mi section.
 Timing worked perfectly, Marketa had to wait for me about 10 minutes.
 Her 13 mile run was "as usual" good, no biggie for her.
-I ran the longest distance so far, 14.4 mi (according to my Nike watch and maps, the Garmin gadget lost his mojo before I did and somehow shortened the mileage, see below).
-It is now manually edited.
+I ran the longest distance so far, 14.4 mi (according to my Nike watch and maps,

 So overall, between Marketa's and mine routes, we covered about 56 human powered miles of the Peninsula hills.
 It would be nice to do it again without the need for driving!